MCORTEZM1/NeoTech_News/README.md

   ## **How to Contribute**

-  If you would like to add/contribute to the project, feel free to fork from GitHub @MCORTEZM1 Or click here: https://github.com/MCORTEZM1/NeoTech_News
+  :handshake:  If you would like to add/contribute to the project, feel free to fork from GitHub @MCORTEZM1 Or click here: https://github.com/MCORTEZM1/NeoTech_News

   ## **Questions / Contact Me**